 Rafael Dussan is a Colombian artist who focuses his work on the representation of the human body, the human condition, and sensuality based on a clear Renaissance influence, and in recent years, the exploration of themes related to the history of Latin America and Colombia in particular.

 The development of his work is a search for the knowledge of human nature, together with the constant experimentation of drawing and painting.
-Dussan always maintains a great wealth of research and variety of techniques and supports, among others, canvas, paper and wood.
-His uninterrupted sketchbooks and studies are full of the same gesture, made with charcoal, pencil, acrylics and inks.
+Dussan always maintains a great wealth of research and a variety of techniques and supports, among others, canvas, paper, and wood.
+His uninterrupted sketchbooks and studies are full of the same gesture, made with charcoal, pencil, acrylics, and inks.
 It is about the infinite study of an artist whose search cannot be exhausted.